-What to Wear for Your Outbound Flights:
+What To Wear or Carry for Your Outbound Flights:

 If your checked in luggage gets lost/delayed, it could take a couple of days to catch you up.
-You won't be able to start your trek without your boots and essential clothes, so wearing or carrying them for the flight is advisable.
+You won't be comfortable to start your trek without your boots/shoes and essential clothes, so wearing or carrying them for the flight is advisable.

-- Walking boots
+- Walking boots/shoes

 - Walking socks

 - Trekking trousers/pants

-- Base layer top